-ACT exam.
-Foreign citizens interested in academic scholarships must submit official ACT/SAT scores for scholarship consideration.
+SMU requires all applicants, except foreign citizens who attend secondary schools outside the United States, to submit SAT I scores and/or scores from the ACT exam.
 These examinations are conducted in a number of test centers throughout the United States and in other countries several times each year.
 It is recommended that students take the SAT I or ACT more than once.
 Although scores from tests taken after January may be submitted, waiting for score results may delay the final admission decision.
 Foreign students whose native language is not English and whose entire secondary education has not been in an English-medium school are required to submit one of the following: